SemUijen/SREX_GNN/README.md

 ### Node Embedding Transformation

+explaination: In the works

 <div class="container" align="center">
     <img src="images/method_images/NodeEmbeddingTransformation.png" />
-    <div class="overlay">Figure 3: Diagram of Embedding Transformations: Each color represent a single h-dimensional embedding representing a node, route or a single local selection</div>
+    <div class="overlay">Figure 3: Diagram of Embedding Transformations: Each color represent a single h-dimensional embedding representing a node, route or a selection of multiple routes</div>
 </div>

+## Conclusion

+In the works

 ## Usage Instructions

+In the works

 ## Code Documentation

+In the works

 [1]: https://doi.org/10.1016/j.cor.2021.105643
 [2]: https://github.com/PyVRP/PyVRP